Weirunnn/music-store-inventory-java/README.md

-# Music Store Inventory System
+# Inventory Management System

 ## Overview
-This project is a Java-based inventory management system designed to manage product records and stock levels in a music store.
+A backend-focused inventory management system designed to handle product tracking, stock updates, and business logic for inventory operations.

-## Purpose
-The project demonstrates backend system design, structured data handling, and business logic implementation in a real-world scenario.
+This system demonstrates how structured backend logic can support real-world business workflows.

+---

 ## Features
-- Add and manage inventory items
+- Product inventory tracking
-- Update product information
-- Remove items from inventory
+- Add, update, and remove items
-- Track stock levels
-- Organize product records
+- Stock level management
+- Structured data handling using Java
+- Modular and scalable system design

+---

 ## Tech Stack
 - Java
-- Object-Oriented Programming
+- Object-Oriented Programming (OOP)
-- Data Structures

-## What I Learned
-- Backend logic implementation
+---

+## Business Use Case
+This system can be applied in:
-- System design for inventory management
+- Retail inventory management
-- Modular code organization
-- Handling structured data workflows

-## Future Improvements
-- Integrate database (MySQL / PostgreSQL)
-- Add REST API layer
-- Build a simple frontend interface
+- Warehouse tracking systems
+- Small business stock management
+- Backend logic for e-commerce platforms

+It provides a foundation for scalable and maintainable inventory systems.